Gender Equity, Creativity & Well-Being in Iceland

 The class will be taught in a hybrid format for 45 hours total including orientation, online readings, discussion and preparation; one week in Iceland doing site visits and classes followed by online discussion.
 Students are required to participate fully in course activities.

-Undergraduate students will earn 3 credits in EPSY 598 Special Course: Gender Equity & Well-Being in Iceland.
+Undergraduate students will earn 3 credits in EPSY 598 Special Course: Gender Equity, Creativity & Well-Being in Iceland.

-All graduate students will earn 3 credits in ESPY 896 Seminar In: Gender Equity & Well-Being in Iceland.
+All graduate students will earn 3 credits in ESPY 896 Seminar In: Gender Equity, Creativity & Well-Being in Iceland.

 Credit is granted by the University of Kansas upon successful completion of the course and overseas program and will be posted to the student's summer academic record at KU.

 Students will stay in double-occupancy rooms at a hotel in central Reykjavik.